Comparing Constellation Brands (STZ) & Its Competitors

-Constellation Brands (NYSE:STZ – Get Rating) is one of 29 public companies in the “Beverages” industry, but how does it contrast to its rivals?
-We will compare Constellation Brands to related companies based on the strength of its institutional ownership, risk, analyst recommendations, dividends, valuation, profitability and earnings.
+Constellation Brands (NYSE:STZ – Get Rating) is one of 29 publicly-traded companies in the “Beverages” industry, but how does it contrast to its rivals?
+We will compare Constellation Brands to similar businesses based on the strength of its dividends, valuation, earnings, institutional ownership, risk, analyst recommendations and profitability.

-68.8% of Constellation Brands shares are held by institutional investors.
-Comparatively, 34.0% of shares of all “Beverages” companies are held by institutional investors.
-15.8% of Constellation Brands shares are held by insiders.
-Comparatively, 17.1% of shares of all “Beverages” companies are held by insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock is poised for long-term growth.

 Analyst Ratings

-This is a breakdown of recent recommendations for Constellation Brands and its rivals, as provided by MarketBeat.
+This is a summary of current recommendations for Constellation Brands and its rivals, as reported by MarketBeat.com.

 |Sell Ratings